Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/foldigami/_index.md

 ## What Do I Need?

-Generate a paper below.
+Click the "Download" button and pick one of the PDFs I already generated for you.
 Print and play!

-Or click the "Download" button to print one of the PDFs I already generated for you.

-## Board

-Input your desired settings and click "generate".
+Rules are explained on the board itself.

+You can also [generate random boards](board) with custom settings.

-The boards are designed to print and play immediately.
+**Remark:** The boards are designed to print and play immediately.
 If your printer adds margins ( = white space) around the board, and you don't know how to turn that off, you'll have to _cut off_ those margins before playing.
 (All squares must be, well, exactly square to allow folding nicely.)

-{{< boardgame-settings type="board" local_storage="foldigamiConfig" game_title="Foldigami" defaults="true" >}}
-  {{< setting-checkbox id="setting-includeRules" text="Include Rules?" remark="Only turn off if you're familiar with all the rules." checked="checked" >}}
-  {{< setting-enum id="setting-difficulty" text="Difficulty?" values="Easy,Medium,Hard" valaskey="true" def="Easy" remark="Higher difficulties fill more of the board and use more complicated powerups." >}}
-  {{< setting-checkbox id="setting-noRotation" text="Rotate icons identically?" remark="Normally, icons rotate towards the player to whom they belong." >}}
-{{< /boardgame-settings >}}

-<p class="remark-under-settings"><strong>Not working?</strong> Don't worry!
-At the "Download" link, you can also find PDFs I already generated for you.</p>

 ## Clarifications